-English 71-1, MW 10:30-11:45, BBC 120 Phone: (408) 924 - 4483
+English 71-3, MW 6:00-7:15, BBC 128 Phone: (408) 924 - 4483

-Course Description and GE Objectives: English 71 "Introduction to Creative Writing" is a 3-unit lower-division course designed in accordance with the University's General Education Program Guidelines to fulfill the Core GE requirement in the "C2" Letters area of Humanities and the Arts.
+Course Description and GE Objectives: English 71 "Introduction to Creative Writing" is a 3-unit lower-division course that fulfills the Core GE requirement in the "C2" Letters area of Humanities and the Arts.
 The course involves both the reading and writing of poetry, fiction, and creative nonfiction.
-Students will produce original works of poetry - which is the use of language distinguished by its composition in meter and rhyme - as well as prose (fiction and creative nonfiction), which is the ordinary form and use of written language devoid of metrical or rhyming patterns, in response to the required texts, both historical and contemporary, that students will use as models for their work.
+Students will produce original works of poetry - distinguished by its composition in meter and rhyme - as well as prose (fiction and creative nonfiction) in response to the required texts, both historical and contemporary, that will serve as models.
 English 71 will examine the aesthetic traditions of poetry and prose, as each genre has evolved over the past several centuries, in order to understand the historical and cultural contexts from which each genre arose.
 By the end of the semester, students will be able to recognize and utilize poetic forms and narrative techniques and, therefore, be better skilled and more appreciative readers of imaginative literature.